Kyeongbin-Tom/calisol23-ionic-conductivity/README.md

 [![License: CC BY 4.0](https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)

+## 🔍 Overview
-This repository contains a machine learning project for predicting and analyzing the ionic conductivity of lithium-based electrolytes using the **CALiSol‑23 dataset**.
+This project explores how machine learning can predict the ionic conductivity of lithium-ion electrolytes based on experimental composition data.
-The project includes feature importance analysis, model comparison (Random Forest, SVR, XGBoost), and a recommendation system for optimal electrolyte compositions.

----
+We utilize the **CALiSol‑23 dataset** and apply multiple regression models with SHAP analysis interpretation and optimal composition recommendation.

+## 🎯 Objective
+As a first-year chemical engineering student, my goal was to combine machine learning and experimentation to predict and optimize the results.
+I focused on figuring out how composition and temperature affect ionic conductivity, and how to recommend better electrolyte formulations.

 ## 📁 Project Structure